mhmdrdwn/NLweather/README.md

 ### Methods
 In all methods, we build the features and outputs using sliding window.
 The features is 10 steps in time while the outputs are the next time step after a gap.
 The gaps we used here is time a head wher we want to predict the values 1, 5, 10 and 50 hours ahead.

-- Baseline: Vanilla LSTM using only wind speed data or widn direction
+**Baseline: Vanilla LSTM using only wind speed data or widn direction**

-- LSTM + Bilinear Pooling using wind speed/direction + temperature data
+**LSTM + Bilinear Pooling using wind speed/direction + temperature data** Speed (or direction) and temperature features are feed to separte two LSTM layers followed.
+The outputs are cross multipled to form a matrix.
+The idea is to get all possible (exhaustive) multiplications of the two outputs vectors of LSTM layers.
+This idea is originally from the article [Tensor Fusion Network](https://arxiv.org/abs/1707.07250) for using on multimodal data.

-- Autoencoder LSTM + BiLinear Pooling using wind speed/direction + temperature data
+**Autoencoder LSTM + BiLinear Pooling using wind speed/direction + temperature data** This is just an extenstion of the LSTM + Bipooling.
+The idea is to make a less noisy representation of the two data (Speed and temperature data).
+In that case, The speed and temperature ar fed into two separate LSTM layers (encoder) followed by a bottleneck layer and two separate output LSTM layers (decoder).
+The goal of the encoder-decoder is to reconstuct the speed and temperature features.
+While the model is training to reconstruct the features, the bottleneck represenatations is cross multiplied.
+Here we optimize three losses (speed reconstruction loss, temperture reconstruction loss and output prediction loss).

 ### Results
 [Check Demo](https://github.com/mhmdrdwn/NLweather/blob/main/demo.ipynb)